mohammadmonjil/Implementation-and-Formal-Correctness-of-a-Floating-Point-Adder/README.md

   - Represents the significant digits of the number.
   - Normalized numbers assume an implicit leading 1 before the binary point.

-The value of a floating point number is given by:
+The value of a floating point number is:
 `Value = (-1)^S * (1.F) * 2^(E - Bias)`

-The number 0 is represented by putting 0 in both exponent and mantissa.
+Zero is represented by putting 0 in both exponent and mantissa.

 ---